jefftrojan/Femcycle/readme.md

 ## Structure

 The repository is organized as follows:
+- 'backend/': This directory contains backend code.
+It includes the prediction model for predicting menstrual cycles.

 - `frontend/`: This directory contains the frontend code for the FemCycle application, developed with Flutter and Dart.
 It includes user interface components, screens, and the AI chatbot integration.
 FemCycle utilizes Firebase for authentication, data storage, and real-time updates.
 Firebase Cloud Functions are used to implement server-side logic.
   It also contains the AI model integration, specifically the GPT-3 model from OpenAI.
 It enables the AI chatbot assistant to provide information and support related to reproductive health and menstrual hygiene.